The Plait (2021) Kalliopi Lemos

-The braid is a 2020 steel sculpture by sculptor Kalliopi Lemos, known for her large-scale public installations.
-The upright braid of dark brown hair has a length of 6,5 meters.
-The braid is part of her recent sculpture series Tools of Endearment and is about the role of femininity in modern society.
+The Plait is a 2020 steel sculpture by sculptor Kalliopi Lemos, known for her large-scale public installations.
+The upright plait of dark brown hair has a length of 6,5 meters.
+The Plait is part of her recent sculpture series Tools of Endearment and is about the role of femininity in modern society.
 The cutting of the hair braid alludes to a gesture of disobedience, a radically personal gesture against (patriarchal) coercion.
 But also cutting off old ideas, from change, as an act of liberation and coming of age.
-In 2020 The braid purchased by the Droom en Daad foundation and donated to the municipality of Rotterdam.
-The work was added to the sculpture terrace on the Westersingel and unveiled on March 8, 2021.
+In 2020 The Plait purchased by the Droom en Daad foundation and donated to the municipality of Rotterdam.
+The work was added to the sculpture terrace on Westersingel and unveiled on March 8, 2021.
 For more information: Sculpture International Rotterdam.